 (Photograph taken by Hiram Bingham in 1911 at Machu Picchu.)

 In 1913 Bingham wrote about his expedition to Peru for the National Geographic magazine (which had co-sponsored the expedition).
-It is fascinating reading: you can find it here:
+It is fascinating reading: you can find his article here:

 We wanted to really explore the site without the crowds, so we stayed at a small hotel in Aguas Calientes for one night.
 We were able to go up to Machu Picchu twice, before we headed back to Cusco.
 This turned out to be a great idea, because we were able to visit the site at different times of the day, avoiding the crowds on both days.